 Diets are generally short-term approaches to obtain weight loss that require restriction and behaviours that are not sustainable long-term.
-The way most diets work is through requiring us to eat significantly less calories than we require to maintain an energy balance for our current weight (or even the weight we desire), thus resulting in weight loss.
+The way most diets work is through requiring us to eat significantly fewer calories than we require to maintain an energy balance for our current weight (or even the weight we desire), thus resulting in weight loss.
 However, the issue with this is that we are left feeling hungry and obsessing about food, particularly the foods that we are deprived of whilst on a diet.

-A corner stone study, 'The Minnesota Starvation Experiment, 1944-1945', explored dietary restriction on thirty six young healthy men during World War II.
+A cornerstone study, ‘The Minnesota Starvation Experiment, 1944-1945’, explored dietary restriction on thirty-six young healthy men during World War II.
 The intention of the study was to explore the health effects of starvation and appropriate means of dietary rehabilitation of starved prisoners of war when they returned home.
 The study firstly required the starvation of these men so that they could then explore dietary rehabilitation strategies.
-Two interesting findings came out of this research that shed light on why diets don't work.
+Two interesting findings came out of this research that shed light on why diets don’t work.

 Calorie restriction initiates the starvation response

-Firstly, in the study the men were starved through a diet of two meals a day totalling 1570 calories per day.
-This is actually higher than most modern weight loss diets, and reinforces that when we diet we are starving our bodies to attain weight loss.
+Firstly, in the study, the men were starved through a diet of two meals a day totalling 1570 calories per day.
+This is actually higher than most modern weight-loss diets and reinforces that when we diet we are starving our bodies to attain weight loss.
 Unlike most modern diets, the diet in this experiment was not nutritionally balanced.
-Yet the starvation response obtained in this study and associated decline in strength and energy, is what people often experience when they go on a diet, in response to a lack of caloric consumption.
+Yet the starvation response obtained in this study and associated decline in strength and energy is what people often experience when they go on a diet, in response to a lack of caloric consumption.

 Calorie restriction initiates an obsession with food and an insatiable hunger

 Secondly, although the men had no prior issues with weight or food, on the starvation diet of 1570 calories per day they became obsessed with food.
 It is reported that they lost interest in political affairs, world events, sex and romance, and food became their overwhelming priority.
-Some men reported reading cook books and would stare at pictures of food with an almost pornographic obsession.
+Some men reported reading cookbooks and would stare at pictures of food with an almost pornographic obsession.
 This is similar to those of us who go on a diet, then started to obsess about food; and we now have the ability to watch food porn by way of cooking television shows!

 Cheating became an issue among the men as they reported having an almost uncontrollable urge to seek out food.
 How similar is this to secret eating when on a diet or compulsive or binge eating?
 The hunger and obsession with food that dieting creates promotes an uncontrollable urge to eat, and unfortunately, we blame this on our motivation or stamina, when it is an underlying biological drive for survival.